Ada-Developers-Academy/core-about-ada/being-an-adie/one-on-ones.md

 ## Logistics

-Meetings will be scheduled for 30 minute time blocks.
+Meetings will be scheduled for 20 or 30 minute time blocks.
     - Please let your instructor or student success coach know if you think you need more time for the meeting.
     - Instructional and Calendly links will be shared in campus newsletters.